Plug-in electric vehicles in Japan: Government incentives

 In May 2009 the Japanese Diet passed the "Green Vehicle Purchasing Promotion Measure" that went into effect on June 19, 2009, but retroactive to April 10, 2009.
 The program established tax deductions and exemptions for environmentally friendly and fuel efficient vehicles, according to a set of stipulated environmental performance criteria, and the requirements are applied equally to both foreign and domestically produced vehicles.
-The program provided purchasing subsidies for two type of cases, consumers purchasing a new passenger car without trade-in (non-replacement program), and for those consumers buying a new car trading an used car registered 13 years ago or earlier (scrappage program).
+The program provided purchasing subsidies for two type of cases, consumers purchasing a new passenger car without trade-in (non-replacement program), and for those consumers buying a new car trading a used car registered 13 years ago or earlier (scrappage program).

 Subsidies for purchases of new environmentally friendly vehicles without scrapping a used car are 100,000 yen (~US$670) for the purchase of a standard or small car, and 50,000 yen (~US$330) for the purchase of a mini or kei vehicle.
 Subsidies for purchasing trucks and buses meeting the stipulated fuel efficiency and emission criteria vary between 200,000 yen (~US$1,330) to 900,000 yen (~US$6,000).

 Subsidies for purchases of new environmentally friendly vehicles in the case of owners scrapping a 13-year or older vehicle are 250,000 yen (~US$1,660) for the purchase of a standard or small car, and 125,000 yen (~US$830) for the purchase of a mini or kei vehicle.
 Subsidies for purchasing trucks and buses meeting the stipulated fuel efficiency and emission criteria vary between 400,000 yen (~US$2,660) to 1,800,000 yen (~US$12,000).

 All incentives for new purchases with or without trading were applicable in Japan's fiscal year 2009, from April 1, 2009, through March 31, 2010.